up-n-atom/8311/docs/posts/masquerade-as-the-virgin-media-o2-hub-5x-with-the-bfw-solutions-was-110.md

 A Female LC/APC to Male SC/APC adapter is necessary for connecting to the [WAS-110] with the provisioned LC/APC cable, or a Male LC/APC to Male SC/APC patch cable, both of which can be purchased at <https://www.amazon.co.uk/>.

+!!! warning "APC and UPC connectors are not equal nor compatible[^1]"

 ## Install community firmware

 As a prerequisite to masquerading with the WAS-110, the community firmware is necessary; follow the steps